 On November 13, 2018, we entered into a credit agreement by and among the Company, as borrower, Wells Fargo Bank, National Association, as administrative agent, and the lenders party thereto, which was amended on November 13, 2019, providing for an unsecured revolving credit facility (as amended, the "2018 Credit Facility"), that is set to mature on November 13, 2024.
-The 2018 Credit Facility has \$750.0 million in aggregate availability with a maximum of \$75.0 million available for use as letters of credit.
-As of March 31, 2021, there were no borrowings or letters of credit outstanding, leaving \$750.0 million available to borrow under the 2018 Credit Facility.
-For a full description of the 2018 Credit Facility, see Note 6-Debt to the consolidated financial statements in our 2020 Annual Report on Form 10-K.
+The 2018 Credit Facility has \$750.0 million in aggregate availability with a maximum of \$75.0 million available for uses as letters of credit.
+As of March 31, 2021, there were no borrowings or letters of credit as of March 31, 2021, there were no borrowings or letters of credit as of March 31, 2021, there were no borrowings or letters of credit as a statements in our 2020 Annual Report on Form 10-K.

 As of March 31, 2021, we had 2 outstanding letters of credit with banks, in the amounts of \$24.8 million and \$2.1 million, respectively.
 As of March 31, 2021, we also had a \$20.0 million unsecured standalone line of credit facility, for the purpose of obtaining the issuance of international letters of credit, bank guarantees, and performance bonds.
 Of the \$20.0 million, \$1.8 million of financial guarantees were outstanding as of March 31, 2021.
-The applicable agreements for all unsecured debt contain additional terms, conditions and restrictions that we believe are usual and customary in unsecured debt arrangements for companies that are similar in size and credit quality.
+The applicable agreements for all unsecured debt contain additional terms, conditions that we believe are usual and customary in unsecured debt arrangements for companies that are similar in size and credit quality.
 At March 31, 2021, we were in compliance with all debt covenants, and we anticipate that we will continue to be in compliance during the next quarter of fiscal year 2021.

 On April 16, 2021, lenders with \$680.0 million of commitments under the 2018 Credit Facility exercised their option to extend the maturity of the 2018 Credit Facility from November 13, 2024 to November 12, 2025.
-See Note 17-Subsequent Events.
+See Note 17- Subsequent Events.